The instructions on Safety related to the rc_cube must be read and understood prior to installation.

 The rc_cube requires to be rebooted whenever the installed licenses have changed.

-The dongle ID and the license status can be retrieved via the rc_cube’s various interfaces such as the System tab of the Web GUI.
+The dongle ID and the license status can be retrieved via the rc_cube’s various interfaces such as the Web GUI.page of the

 For the software components to be properly licensed, the USB dongle must be plugged to the rc_cube before power up.